joshua1988/LearnWebpack/README.md

   + <script src="dist/bundle.js"></script>
   ```

-6. run this command `webpack app/index.js dist/bundle.js` and start the index.html
+6. run this command `webpack app/index.js dist/bundle.js` and start the index.html.
+You will see this result on the web page.

   ```html
   Hello webpack